Tecnology73/docs/resources/docs/2.0/http/response.md

 ```

 ### Redirecting to a route
-We can also redirect to Envuso Routes, all envuso routes have a generated name which takes the format of "{controller name}.{controller method name}"
+We can also redirect to Envuso Routes.
+All envuso routes have a generated name which takes the format of ```{controller name}.{controller method name}```.

-If we use the ```envuso build``` command, this will generate some useful meta for us which will give us auto completion on these route names with redirects
+If we use the ```envuso build``` command, this will generate some useful meta for us which will give us auto completion on these route names with redirects.

 If we have a controller "UserController" with a method named "getUser", we can redirect to that like: